Pablito2020/dictionary-attack/README.md

 ## Run 🗲

-### Run the brute force without caching
+### Run the dictionary attack without caching
-For running the brute force algorithm, execute:
+For running the dictionary attack without caching, execute:

 ```
-    $ python brute_force.py
+    $ python dictionary_attack.py
 ```

-### Run the brute force with caching
+### Run the dictionary attack with caching
 If you want to test the improvement that we could achieve if we had a dictionary with the keys already generated (so we don't need to run the hash function for calculating the key from the passphrase), follow this steps.

 #### Create the key cache file